Florence Bates: Life and career

 In the mid-1930s, Bates auditioned for and won the role of Miss Bates in a Pasadena Playhouse adaptation of Jane Austen's Emma.
 When she decided to continue working with the theater group, she changed her professional name to that of the first character she played on stage.
 In 1939, she was introduced to Alfred Hitchcock, who cast her in her first major screen role, Mrs. Van Hopper, in Rebecca (1940).

 Bates appeared in more than 60 films over the course of the next 13 years.
 Among her cinema credits are Kitty Foyle, Love Crazy, The Moon and Sixpence, Mr. Lucky, Heaven Can Wait, Lullaby of Broadway, Mister Big, Since You Went Away, Kismet, Saratoga Trunk, The Secret Life of Walter Mitty, Winter Meeting, I Remember Mama, Portrait of Jennie, A Letter to Three Wives, On the Town, and Les Misérables.
 In television, Bates had a regular role on The Hank McCune Show and made guest appearances on I Love Lucy, My Little Margie, I Married Joan and Our Miss Brooks.

+Death

+Predeceased by her daughter, Bates died of a heart ailment at St. Joseph's Hospital in Burbank, California on January 31, 1954, aged 65.
+Her sole survivor was a granddaughter.
+Bates's remains are interred at Forest Lawn Memorial Park in Glendale, California.